prabhnoor0212/Empathy-in-Mental-Health-Support/README.md

 python3 src/run.py --model_write_path="output/out.pth"
 ```

-NOTE: All default values of hyperparameters and read/write path information as well as brief description is given in config.py file.
+NOTE: All default values of hyperparameters and read/write path information as well as a brief description are given in the config.py file.
 Please change the dataset path "data_path" depending on the empathy framework dataset and also change the hyper-parameters if needed.

 ## Training